 - Patellar tendinitis: Inflammation in one or more of your tendons that help connects the muscles to the bones.
 Inflammation and pain in the patellar tendons are usually observed in sports persons who are involved in running, skiing, cycling, and in jumping.

 Some of the mechanical issues that cause knee pain are:

 - Loosen bodies: In some conditions, a chipped piece of either bone or cartilage is formed because of some degenerative alterations that affect the movement in some specific angles while they float within the fluid of the knee joint.

 - Iliotibial band syndrome: Knee pain may also result due to an inflammation in the iliotibial band, which becomes so tight that it may rub against the outer portion of the femur resulting in pain.

 - Patella dislocation: Sometimes the kneecap gets dislocated and moves outside of the knee joint that causes visual deformity and leads to pain.

-Arthritis: It is characterized by the inflammation & stiffness in the joints that usually manifest after 60 years.
-Some of the common types of arthritis that affects the knee joint are osteoarthritis, Rheumatoid arthritis, Gout and septic arthritis.
+It is characterized by the inflammation & stiffness in the joints that usually manifest after 60 years.
+Some of the common types of arthritis that affect the knee joint are osteoarthritis, Rheumatoid arthritis, Gout and septic arthritis.

-Along with the above factors, some other factors that may lead to knee pain include patella-femoral syndrome that is a pain caused between the thigh bone and the knee cap.
-Excessive weight that may put stress on your knee joints leading to knee pain, and lack of muscle flexibility and strength.
-No matter what is the reason for the knee pain, it is important to diagnose the cause properly and treat it accordingly to get relieved.
+Along with the above factors, some other factors that may lead to knee pain include patella-femoral syndrome which is a pain caused between the thigh bone and the knee cap.
+Some excessive weight that may put stress on your knee joints leading to knee pain, and lack of muscle flexibility and strength.
+No matter what is the reason for the knee pain, it is important to diagnose the cause properly and treat it accordingly to get relief.